polkadot-developers/polkadot-docs/develop/blockchains/testing/runtime.md

 --8<-- "code/develop/blockchains/testing/runtime/pallet-b-call.rs"
 ```

 In this first test, a call to `pallet_a` is simulated, and the internal state is checked to ensure it updates correctly.
-The block number is also checked to ensure it advances as expected.
+The block number is also checked to ensure it advances as expected:

 ```rust
 --8<-- "code/develop/blockchains/testing/runtime/pallet-a-integration-test.rs"